dfilion/gannotate/README.md

 You can use the Makefile or the standard `go get; go install` combination.

-Go versions 1.8.x and 1.9.x has both been successfully used to build `gannotate`.
+Go versions 1.7.x, 1.8.x and 1.9.x has both been successfully used to build `gannotate`.

 ### Dependencies

 Requires the InfluxDB Client V2 available at `github.com/influxdata/influxdb/client/v2`.

+You may use `go get` to download the dependencies for you.